muromec/abn-amro-test-assignment/README.md

 General page frame decres margins below 600px, header switches to shorter headline.
 At 390px we no longer have search bar in the header.

+# Extra

+There is a language selector at the bottom of the page, that works through vue3-gettext.
+Localization files can be found in src/locale.